 - Preheat oven to 350 degrees.
 Line a small baking sheet with foil.

-- Place the samon on the baking sheet and sprinkle generously with salt and pepper.
+- Place the samon on the baking sheet and sprinkle with salt and pepper.
 Bake until cooked through, about 20 minutes.
-Use a fork to flake the salmon and transfer to a bowl.
+Use a fork to flake the salmon.

 - While the salmon cooks, heat a small skillet to a medium heat.
 Once the pan is hot, add 2 teaspoons oil.
 Add onion, celery, and garlic.
 Season with a 1/4 tsp. salt.
 Sweat the vegetables (turn the heat down if they start to brown) until they're slightly softened, about 5 minutes.
 (You still want them to have a litlte bit of a bite to them.)
 Cool for a minute or two.

-- Add the cooled veggies, panko, egg, all but 2 tsp. of the green onion, dill, dijon, mayo, lemon juice, and remaining 1/4 teaspoon salt.
+- Add the egg, dijon, dill, mayo, lemon juice, and remaining 1/4 teaspoon salt to a medium bowl.
+Whisk to combine.
+Add the flaked salmon, cooled veggies, panko, and all but 2 tsp. of the green onion to the wet ingredients.
 Use a fork to stir the mixture until combined.
 Form into four large or eight small patties.

 - Heat a large non-stick skillet or griddle to a medium heat.
 Brush with remaining olive oil.
 Add salmon patties, and cook until golden brown and crispy, about 3-4 minutes per side.